bytesapart/AlphaGrepTakeHomeTest/README.md

 2. Then add the number of operations, followed by the operations on the screen.
 3. There is also a unit test using the ```unittest``` in-built library, that contains the "helper" program that the email needed in order to run the script.
-Also, this demonstrates grasp on Unit Tests and the like, hence, did not add Unit Tests for other programs
+Also, this demonstrates grasp on Unit Tests and the like, hence, did not add Unit Tests for other programs.

 <hr>